 The Community recognizes revenue under these resident agreements based upon the predominant component, either the lease or nonlease component, of the contracts rather than allocating the consideration and separately accounting for it.
+The nonlease component consists of the stand-ready obligation to provide care, daily meals, and daily health services.
 The Community has concluded that the nonlease components of the agreements with respect to its senior living community are the predominant component of the contracts; therefore, the Community recognizes revenue for these resident agreements under Accounting Standards Codification 606.